Splitting and Slow Volume Growth for Open Manifolds with Nonnegative Ricci Curvature: Introduction

-Corollary~\ref{b_1>n-3}(1) provides a partial answer to \cite[Question 1.6]{PY24}, which asks whether the universal cover of an open manifold with nonnegative Ricci curvature and first Betti number $n-2$ must split off an $\mathbb{R}^{n-2}$-factor.
-Indeed, $b_1(M) \ge n-2$ already gives $\limsup_{r \to \infty} \frac{\vol(B_r(p))}{r^2} < \infty$.
-Hence, our volume growth assumptions cover the two extreme cases for such $M$.
+A application of Theorem \ref{Quadra} yields the following result on the first Betti number. \begin{cor} Let $M$ be an open $n$-manifold with nonnegative Ricci curvature.
+If the first Betti number $b_1(M) \geq n-2$, then $\pi_1(M)$ is finitely generated.
+If we further assume that the universal cover $\tilde{M}$ has Euclidean volume growth, then the conclusion of Theorem \ref{Quadra} holds. \end{cor} Corollary~\ref{b_1>n-3} provides a partial answer to \cite[Question 1.6]{PY24}, which conjectured that the universal cover of an open manifold with nonnegative Ricci curvature and first Betti number $n-2$ must split off an $\mathbb{R}^{n-2}$-factor.

-Corollary~\ref{b_1>n-3}(2) may be compared with \cite[Theorem 3.1]{An90-II}, where Anderson showed that if an open $n$-manifold has positive Ricci curvature, then $b_1 \le n-3$—a result that settled a part of the conjecture proposed by Schoen and Yau.
-Corollary~\ref{b_1>n-3}(2) weakens the curvature assumption from global positivity to nonnegative Ricci curvature with positivity at one point, under the additional hypothesis of a certain volume growth rate.
+\begin{rem} In an early version of this paper, we established the following result: if $M$ is an open $n$-manifold with nonnegative Ricci curvature, $b_1(M) \ge n-2$, and $M$ has nondegenerate quadratic volume growth—that is, there exists a point $p \in M$ such that

+then the conclusion of Theorem~\ref{Quadra} holds.
+Indeed, these assumptions imply that the universal cover $\tilde{M}$ has Euclidean volume growth, making this result a corollary of Corollary~\ref{b_1>n-3}. \end{rem}

+Finally, we provide an effective version of our main theorems.
+Let $N$ be an open manifold with nonnegative Ricci curvature and $\Gamma$ a closed subgroup of its isometry group $\operatorname{Isom}(N)$.
+Denote by $\Omega(N)$ (respectively, $\Omega(N, \Gamma)$) the set of asymptotic cones (respectively, equivariant asymptotic cones) of $N$ (respectively, of the pair $(N, \Gamma)$).

+\begin{prop} Let $M$ be an open $n$-manifold with nonnegative Ricci curvature, and let $(\hat{M}, \hat{p}) \to (M, p)$ be a normal covering with deck transformation group $\Gamma$.
+Suppose that there exists an integer $k$ such that: \begin{itemize} \item For every $(Y, y) \in \Omega(\hat M)$, $Y$ has a pole at $y$, and the dimension of the maximal Euclidean factor of $Y$ equals that of the tangent cone of $Y$ at $y$, with both being at most $k$. \item There exists some $(X, x, G) \in \Omega(\hat M, \Gamma)$ such that $X$ splits off an $\mathbb{R}^k$-factor on which $G$ acts cocompactly. \end{itemize} Further, suppose that either one of the following conditions holds: \begin{itemize} \item[(1)] $M$ has the infimum of volume growth order $<2$; that is, there exists $\delta \in (0,1)$ such that $M$ satisfies